-If you do not pay any employees in a tax month, and therefore have no FPS to send to HMRC, you must send an Employer Payment Summary (EPS) by the 19th of the following tax month.
-This will help HMRC avoid incorrectly issuing you with a penalty because they were expecting an FPS from you.
+If you do not pay any employees in a tax month, and therefore have no FPS to send to HMRC, you must notify HMRC - by sending an Employer Payment Summary (EPS) - by the 19th of the following tax month.
+This will make sure HMRC don't wrongly issue a penalty because they were expecting an FPS from you.

 On this page:

-There will be no change to the penalties for late filing of returns for the tax years 2012-13 and 2013-14.
+There is no change to the penalties for late filing of returns for the tax years 2012-13 and 2013-14.
 The current penalty regime will continue to apply at the year end.

-HMRC wants employers to file on time, rather than issue penalties, and employers will not be charged penalties for sending FPS late unless it is the final one for the tax year.
+HMRC wants employers to file on time, rather than issue penalties, and employers won't be charged penalties for sending FPS late unless it's the final one for the tax year.
 This means for these two tax years, employers operating PAYE in real time will be in a similar position to employers who were still operating traditional PAYE.
-These existing penalties are explained below.
+These existing penalties are explained later in this guide.

-If you do not report the final payment made to an employee, for the tax years 2012-2013 and 2013-2014, by 19 May in the following tax year you will be charged a late filing penalty.
+If you do not report the final payment made to an employee, for the tax years 2012-13 and 2013-14, by 19 May following the end of the tax year you will be charged a late filing penalty.